akmeraki/Behavioral-Cloning-Udacity/README.md

 ## Collecting Data

-Obtaining the good training data, is crucial for the model to run well.
+Obtaining good training data, is crucial for the model to run well.
 As, we will see in the results section that, this was the main problem I faced while training my model.
 How well the neural network drives depends on how well we drive the car in the training mode.
 The training data can be collected from the udacity simulator in the training mode.
 I tried to keep the car in the middle of the road for the entire laps.
 Four laps in the forward direction and four laps in the reverse direction would be enough for the training data.
 It is crucial to do it in both ways, as we don't want the model to have a steering bias as the forward direction mostly contains only left turns.